rmsuthar/ravindra/index.md

 - Implemented accessibility (ADA) standards to ensure the web application was compliant with WCAG 2.1 guidelines
 - Conducted performance testing and implemented optimization strategies to improve application speed and reduce load times by 50%
 - Coordinated with the project manager and Scrum master to ensure timely delivery and successful deployment of the application
+- CICD end to end process with Team City and UrbanDeploy with zero click production deployment

 ### Project: Mobile CRM for Sales